Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: The simple edges and the cut and paste operation

-\begin{Definition} We say that an ALT-diagram $D$ is a \textit{basic diagram} if it consists only of simple edges, undecorated vertical edges, non propagating edges on the south face, decorated or no, and a finite number of loop edges (see Figure \ref{basic}). \end{Definition}
+\begin{Definition} An ALT-diagram $D$ is a \textit{top basic diagram} if it consists of simple edges and a finite number (possibly zero) of undecorated vertical edges and loop edges (see Figure~\ref{basic}). \end{Definition}